SSWConsulting/SSW.Rules.Content/rules/typescript-enums/rule.md

 While TypeScript enums provide a lot of useful type safety at runtime, it's very important to consider that there may be cleaner options.

+## Numerical Enums

+When you define an enum like this:

 ```ts
 enum Fruits {
     Apple,